QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

     .build()
 ```

-The SimpleCookieJar is a class that is storing cookies send by the server, and loading them in the next requests.
+The SimpleCookieJar is a class that is storing cookies received from the server, and loading them in the next requests.
 </div><div>

 ```